harpreet621/Sales-Project/README.md

 # Power BI Project on Sales:
-Detailed information on the sales data on the Power BI tool.
+Power BI Project on Sales: Detailed information on the sales data on the Power BI tool.
 Details: Yearly sales status, monthly sales, Sales areas, Product performance by price, Top 7 products, Sales by-products, and so on...